kevinveenbirkenbach/cymais/docs/guides/administrator/Deploy.md

 ## 🔍 Full Command-Line Reference

-Here’s a breakdown of all available parameters from `cymais playbook --help`:
+Here’s a breakdown of all available parameters from `infinito playbook --help`:

 | Argument | Description |
 |----------|-------------|